Deducteam/lambdapi/docs/ui/emacs.rst

 On lambdapi-mode startup, a window showing the goals at the current line is open.

-You can toggle the interactive mode with ``C-c C-i``.
+You can toggle the electric terminators with ``C-c C-e``.
 If you were to do so, you still can navigate the proofs with ``C-c C-p`` and ``C-c C-n``, jump between proofs with ``C-c C-b`` and ``C-c C-f``, and show the goals at the current line with ``C-c C-c``.
 As always with emacs, if you were